mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 4. Update the sequence number.
 5. Unlock every `TCell` in the redo log with the new sequence number.

-Pretty similar to `copy_to` eh?
+Pretty similar to `copy_to`, eh?
 All that's left is to add elements to the read and redo logs.

 #### TCell::set()